The arithmetic of genus two curves with (4,4)-split Jacobians: Bielliptic genus 2 curves with S3 as a Galois group

-We want $g$ to split over the same field as $f$.
-In order for this to occur, $h$ must be reducible over $k(r)$.
+By Lemma~\ref{T:C4andC2}, we know that $g$ and $f$ have the same splitting field.
+This means that $h$ must be reducible over $k(r)$.
 Otherwise $h$ would be irreducible and we would require a degree 4 extension over $k(r)$ to split $h$.
-The following lemma from Kappe and Warren's paper \cite{MR992075} gives us testable conditions on $h$:
+The following lemma gives a testable condition.

-\begin{lem}[Kappe and Warren] Let $h(x) = x^4 + bx^2 + d$ be a polynomial over a field $k$ of characteristic $\neq 2$ and let $\pm \alpha$, $\pm \beta$ be its roots.
+\begin{lem}[Kappe and Warren \cite{MR992075}] Let $h(x) = x^4 + bx^2 + d$ be a polynomial over a field $k$ of characteristic $\neq 2$ and let $\pm \alpha$, $\pm \beta$ be its roots.
 Then the following conditions are equivalent: \begin{enumerate} \item $h(x)$ is irreducible over $k$; \item The following are not squares in $k$: \begin{enumerate}[(i)] \item $b^2 - 4d$, \item $-b + 2\sqrt{d}$, and \item $-b -2\sqrt{d}$. \end{enumerate} \end{enumerate} \end{lem}

 We can use Lemma \ref{T:irreducibility} to determine the conditions on $a$ and $d$ such that $h$ factors as a product of two quadratics over $k(r)$.
 In our case, the polynomial $h$ will be reducible over $k(r)$ if one of the following is true: \begin{enumerate}[ (i)] \item $(dr + 2ad)^2 - 4d^2\left(r^2 + ar + a^2 + b\right)$ is a square in $k(r)$, or \item $-(dr + 2ad) + 2d\sqrt{r^2 + ar + a^2 + b}$ is a square in $k(r)$, or \item $-(dr + 2ad) - 2d\sqrt{r^2 + ar + a^2 + b}$ is a square in $k(r)$. \end{enumerate}